ProfBird/AndroidAppDev1-CourseMaterials/docs/Syllabus_CIS399_2019.md

 The project will be due the day scheduled for the final exam (there will not be a final exam).
 You may choose to make any app you like, but it must not be the same as an app in the textbook or one of the instructor’s example apps.
 The application must have the following:

-- At      least 5 kinds of widgets
+- At least 5 kinds of widgets.
-- A      menu with at least 2 items
+- A menu with at least 2 items.
-- At      least 2 activities with an “up” navigation button on one of the activities
+- At least 2 activities with an “up” navigation button on one of the activities.
-- Different      layouts for landscape and portrait orientation (using fragments is      optional)
+- Different layouts for landscape and portrait orientation (using fragments is optional).
-- Persist      activity state when rotating
+- Persist  activity state when rotating.

 Near the middle of the term you will submit a proposal for your term project.
 Your proposal should be in a single document, nicely formatted and include:

-·      At least a two-paragraph description of the app
+- At least a two-paragraph description of the app.

-·      A bulleted list of features
+- A bulleted list of features.

-·      UI diagrams for the activities and/or fragments that identify the type and function of the UI widgets
+- UI diagrams for the activities and/or fragments that identify the type and function of the UI widgets.